zhangyiran0000-wq/zhangyiran0000-wq.github.io/_pages/projects.md

 </p>

 **Overview.**
+A framework for designing and evaluating **robust AI systems** through adversarial testing, online adaptation, and human-in-the-loop collaboration.
-Although illustrated here using **autonomous driving as a representative safety-critical domain**, the framework is intended to be **general** and has informed my work in human–machine interaction and embodied robotic systems.
+Illustrated here using **autonomous driving as a safety-critical testbed**, but applicable to broader AI and robotic systems.

 ## Demo 1 — Natural Scene Generation (2022)

 <div class="demo-row">